CRESYM/colib0.github.io/pages/models/generations/wind/iec_wt_type3/index.md

 ## Open questions

-- Why is u/xeqv added to iq command in Type 3B generator system?
-- It remained unclear to the autors what the torque PI input
+- It remained unclear to the authors what the torque PI input
   $$u_\mathrm{TChook}$$ represents in the P Controller.

 ## Open source implementations